 Beverages like energy drinks, iced tea and soda, which can be sipped all day from a bottle with a screw-on cap, are also no-nos.
 “Kids sip on these between classes or at sports events, and that constant sugar on the teeth is feeding the bugs that cause cavities,” says Lee.

-The fix: Teach your kid to drink any sweet beverage in one sitting, which is far better than exposing the teeth to sugar for a prolonged period of time.
-Cans are actually better than bottles because they can’t be closed, so you’re forced to drink it at once.
+The fix: Teach your kid to drink sweet beverages in one sitting, which is far better than exposing the teeth to sugar for a prolonged period.
+Cans are better than bottles because they can’t be closed, so you’re forced to drink it at once.
 Better yet, substitute with good old-fashioned water.

 CHEWING ON THINGS

 Sometimes kids unconsciously chew on pencils or gnaw on their fingers.
 But there’s potential to chip or break teeth, or even puncture a cheek, with an object, says Lee.
 Chewing on ice can crack teeth, too.

 The fix: “Chewing is sometimes a stress reliever, so you don’t want to take it away altogether and cause more anxiety,” says Lee.
 She suggests substituting an alternative to keep the mouth busy, such as chewing sugar-free gum.
 Gum also helps produce saliva, which buffers the teeth from cavities.
 As for ice, there’s no safe way to chew it, so encourage kids to let it melt in their mouths, instead.
 If they can’t resist chomping it, they need to skip it altogether.

 Even with remote learning in place for schools this year, many districts are allowing sports participation.
 That means it’s still important to protect your kid’s mouth.
 According to one study in Pediatrics, 30 percent of kids experience a dental injury by age 14.
 Yet, one survey by the American Association of Orthodontists (AAO) found that 67 percent of parents admitted their kids don’t wear a mouth guard while playing sports.